Italian Liberal Right: Ideology

-DLI is a conservative-liberal party expousing a vigorous patriotism and a strong support for economic liberalism.
-These two elements put together can lead to classification the party's ideology as national liberalism.
-As heirs of the right-wing liberal tradition of Italy, DLI members were keen on supporting national identity and centralism, thus they strongly opposed any form of federalism and proposed the abolition of the Regions, including those with special statute, and the Provinces in Italy.
+DLI is a moderate self-described as conservative liberal party expousing europeism and support for liberism.
+DLI members were keen on supporting centralism as they claim to be successors of the national-liberals from the risorgimento movement, thus they strongly opposed any form of federalism and proposed the abolition of the Regions, including those with special statute, and the Provinces in Italy.
 In the latest political program, possibly due to the alliance with the federalist Lega, these proposals are not included.